fabrylab/pyTFM/docs/tutorial.rst

 .. hint:: **Tips for masks in clickpoints.**
    Select a mask and use the brush tool |brush| to draw it.
-You can in crease and decrease the size of the prush with the plus and minus keys.
+You can in crease and decrease the size of the prush with the "+" and "-" keys.
 If you want to erase a part of a mask use the eraser tool |rubber|.
 Additionally you can fill holes in your mask with the bucket tool |bucket|.
 Mask types cannot overlap, which means that you erase one mask type when you paint over it with another type.
+Sometimes you will have a hard time seeing things have covered with the mask.
+Press "i" and "o" to decreaser and increase the transparency of the mask.

   .. |brush| image:: brush.png
   .. |rubber| image:: rubber.png